walterhiggins/WMPJS/book-outline.md

 Next we need to get the shooter -- the person (or thing) which fired the arrow.
 The *.getShooter()* method returns an object of type *ProjectileSource* which is another abstract type -- that is -- there can be many possible sub-types.
 If we browse the online reference and look at *org.bukkit.projectiles.ProjectileSource* we see it has many *SubInterfaces* or Sub-types: Player, Animal, BlockProjectileSource etc. We test to see if the *shooter* is a *Player* which is a specific type of *ProjectileSource*.
 Again, we're only interested in teleporting players.

 Then we get the item currently held by the player by calling the *.getItemInHand()* method.
 This is yet another example where we need to use Inheritance rules to find out what methods a Player object has.
 If you look at the online reference for the *org.bukkit.entity.Player* object you will see that the *Player* object itself does not have *.getItemInHand()* method **but** one of its ancestry types does.
 A *Player* is a sub-type of *HumanEntity* which has a *.getItemInHand()* method.
 Because there's a *HumanEntity.getItemInHand()* method and *Player* is a sub-type of *HumanEntity*, we can call the *.getItemInHand()* method on Player too!
-The Inheritance Diagram for the *Player* type below shows just *some* of the player's ancestry:
+The Inheritance Diagram for the *Player* type show in Figure @@figref{player-inheritance.png} shows just *some* of the player's ancestry:

 @@figure player-inheritance.png Player Ancestry

-As you can see in the diagram above, each type in Java can have more than one direct ancestor.
+As you can see in Figure @@figref{player-inheritance.png}, each type in Java can have more than one direct ancestor.
 Every type inherits all of the properties and methods of its ancestry.
 So a *Player* object can for example use any of the *InventoryHolder* or *Entity* methods.
 The *Player* type in Minecraft is one of the most versatile object types because of its rich ancestry.

 Once we have the item the player is currently holding we pass it to a function we define called *isEnderBow()* .
 This function checks to see if the item is of type Bow and if it has a level 3 LUCK enchantment.